What are 3 important skills for teamwork and collaboration?

 If you began working remotely during the pandemic, chances are good you adjusted to some of the changes easily (maybe even found you preferred them).
 But when you look at your workforce, does the same hold true?
 47% of workers struggle to feel a sense of camaraderie with their colleagues, according to our 2022 Workplace trends & insights report.
 And as research from Deloitte shows, a sense of connection among employees is key to a company’s overall success.

 But whether your workplace is on-site, remote, or operating under a hybrid work model, some employee skills are universally beneficial.
-With communication, respect for diversity, and trust in place, you can build a strong culture of teamwork and collaboration in your workplace.
+With employee communication, respect for diversity, and trust in place, you can build a strong culture of teamwork and collaboration in your workplace.

 Ok, so what are 3 important skills for teamwork and collaboration?

-Intuitively, it makes sense that strong communication skills support a culture of collaboration at work.
+Intuitively, it makes sense that strong team communication skills support a culture of collaboration at work.
 But while we all communicate, we don’t all do so as efficiently or effectively as we could.
-The key to great communication is remembering that it’s a two-way street: It’s about not only sending a message accurately but also receiving it accurately.
-This can be tricky because there are so many different ways to communicate – but whatever you need to say, you’ll be heard loud and clear if you use the right tools for the job.
+The key to great workplace communication is remembering that it’s a two-way street: It’s about not only sending a message accurately but also receiving it accurately.
+This can be tricky because there are so many different ways to communicate – but whatever you need to say, you’ll be heard loud and clear if you use the right employee communication tools for the job.

 Technology should be used strategically to ensure internal communication happens effectively in both directions.
 For example, an intranet gives you various ways to communicate with your teams – and lets them provide direct feedback – encouraging conversation and interaction.
 And with a solution like an employee app, you can ensure employees don’t miss important corporate news and updates.
 Digital signage and content offer ways to amplify company messaging, while templates and expert-curated content make it easy to generate and post in a few clicks.